The best red carpet looks at the 2023 Grammys

 As many stars already arrived, they have officially debuted their eye-catching outfits, ranging from black tuxedos to bright pink dresses.

-From Doja Cat to Lizzo, these are the best red carpet looks at the 2023 Grammy Awards.
+From Taylor Swift to Lizzo, these are the best red carpet looks at the 2023 Grammy Awards.

 Bebe Rexha